diffplug/gitfromscratch/manuscript/branches/sticky-notes-and-paintbrushes/sticky-notes-and-paintbrushes.md

 4. We commit 1, then 2, then 3.
 5. We create another new branch, name it `ABC`, and check it out (now `ABC` is the new `HEAD`).
 6. `123` disappears, so we add it as a tip.
+	+ This is surprising and weird!
+Don't worry, we'll soon explain.
 7. We commit A, then B, then C.

 You'll find all kinds of advice on how you should name your branches.
 Remember this: **just as a painting is made of paint rather than brushes, so too is a repository made of commits rather than branches.**  Naming conventions are important when you're sharing work with a team, but for branches that are just for yourself, don't spend any more time on their names than you would on any other sticky-note - they're not a part of your project's permanent history.